jhliu17/torch-extension/readme.md

-# torch-extension: a simple case to illustrate how to extend pytorch
+# 🎇 torch-extension: a simple case to illustrate how to extend PyTorch

 ## Environment Preparation